About the Site

 [Return to Top] | [Return to Topic]

 Professor M.A.R.
-Barker is a retired professor of linguistics and South Asian Studies at the University of Minnesota.
-He has published several texts on the Urdu language, a common language of India and Pakistan.
+Barker was a retired professor of linguistics and South Asian Studies at the University of Minnesota.
+He published several texts on the Urdu language, a common language of India and Pakistan.

-For the most of the last twenty years he has run two weekly gaming groups in Tékumel, though he dropped one group a few years ago.
+For the most of the last twenty years he ran two weekly gaming groups in Tékumel, though he dropped one group a few years ago.

-or more information on the professor, see his Wikipedia entry
+For more information on the professor, see his Wikipedia entry.

 What does ‘M.A.R.’ stand for?